5 Powerful (Cheap) Unbounce Alternatives To Try In 2023

 Unbounce vs Landingi

 Landingi is a snappy landing page creator that provides over 300 crisp and customisable templates.
 The drag and drop functionality allows you to create your landing page within minutes, while the campaign scheduler enables you to set a time to publish your landing pages in advance.
 You can also integrate your favourite third-party tools for CRM, sales, email, ecommerce and more.

-Landingi offers four flexible payment options: Core, Create, Automate and Agency, that you can pay monthly or annually.
+Landingi offers three pricing options: Free, Professional and Agency – which you can pay monthly or annually.
 Each tier has unlimited landing pages and conversions, but the cap on page visits and the number of custom domains increases with each level.

-The Create, Automate, and Agency tiers include the migration service to help you get up and running with less hassle.
-Automate will be a smart choice for most because of the 40,000 unique visits per month, four custom domains with SSL security and PageInsider.
+Some tiers include the migration service to help you get up and running with less hassle.
+Professional will be a smart choice for most, with unlimited landing pages, conversions and real-time data sync.
 It’s worth mentioning that PageInsider offers AI insights on your landing page; it checks your copy and shows heatmaps and other valuable details.

 If you pay upfront with the annual option, you save two months off the overall cost, which is worth considering.
 You can also try the free 14-day trial available across all tiers.